viniciusgerevini/godot-clyde-dialogue/USAGE.md

 # name: variable name
 func get_variable(name)

-# Set external variable to be used in the dialogue.
+# Set callback to be used when requesting external variables
-# External variables can be accessed using the `@` prefix and
-# are not included in the save object, so they are not persisted between runs.
-func set_external_variable(name, value)
+func on_external_variable_fetch(callback)

-# Get current value of an external variable set to the dialogue.
+# Set callback to be used when an external variable is updated in the dialogue
-# External variables are not persisted between dialogue runs, but they can
-# be modified inside the dialogue.
-func get_external_variable(name)
+func on_external_variable_update(callback)

 # Return all variables and internal variables.
 Useful for persisting the dialogue's internal